syntho-ai/syntho-docs/docs/deployment/kubernetes/jupyterhub_ray.md

     GPU: 0
 ```

 If autoscaling is enabled in Kubernetes, new nodes will be created once the Ray requirements are higher than the available resources.
-Please discuss with together with the Syntho Support which situation would fit your data requirements.
+Please discuss with together with the Syntho Support Team which situation would fit your data requirements.

 #### Deploy using Helm - Ray